 Should the defendant fail to appear, or violate any of the terms laid out in the bail agreement, they would then forfeit the bail or bond and be taken into custody immediately.
 Bail is the money a defendant must pay to be released from custody until their court date.

 Since this amount can be prohibitively high, a bond may be secured and posted on behalf of the defendant, usually by a company who specializes in providing bail bonds.
 The amount of the bail will be determined by a bail hearing.
-In the most serious cases, a judge will order that the defendant be held in jail on a no bond status.

 How Does a Bail Hearing Work?